Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Related Work

 \subsection{Large Language Models for Recommendation}

 LLMs offer the potential to extract high-quality representations of textual features and leverage extensive external knowledge to enhance recommendation systems. ~\cite{wu2023survey} conducted a systematic review and analysis of existing LLM-based recommendation systems.
 Existing work can be divided into two categories: discriminative models and generative models.
 Most discriminative models align the representations of pre-trained models like BERT with domain-specific data through fine-tuning.
 For example,~\cite{qiu2021u,wu2021userbert} proposed pre-training and fine-tuning-based approach to learn users' representation, which leveraged content-rich domains to complement those users' features with insufficient behavior data.
-Additionally, some research explores training strategies like prompt tuning. ~\cite{penha2020does} leveraged BERT's Masked Language Modeling (MLM) head to uncover its understanding of item genres using cloze-style prompts.
+Additionally, some research explored training strategies like prompt tuning. ~\cite{penha2020does} leveraged BERT's Masked Language Modeling (MLM) head to uncover its understanding of item genres using cloze-style prompts.
 Prompt4NR~\cite{zhang2023prompt} pioneered the application of the prompt learning paradigm for news recommendation.
 Generative models usually translate recommendation tasks as natural language tasks, and then apply techniques such as in-context learning~\cite{DBLP:journals/corr/abs-2305-08845,DBLP:journals/corr/abs-2212-10559}, prompt tuning~\cite{DBLP:journals/corr/abs-2305-06474,DBLP:journals/corr/abs-2305-00447}, and instruction tuning~\cite{DBLP:journals/corr/abs-2305-07001,DBLP:journals/corr/abs-2205-08084} to adapt LLMs to directly generate the recommendation results.
 Compared to discriminative models, generative models have better natural language generation capabilities.
-In the job-resume matching area, there is a generative model which develops LLM to generate potential JDs for more explainable and suitable recommendations~\cite{zheng2023generative}.
-Although LLM recommenders achieve successful applications through their ability of knowledge association, the lack of graph data understanding ability reduces personalized adaption.
-In our work, we aim to address this crucial challenge in the online recruitment scenario.
+In the recruitment area, there was a generative model which developed LLM with RLHF to generate potential JDs for more explainable recommendations~\cite{zheng2023generative}.
+However, despite their successes, LLM recommenders have a glaring limitation: they lack the ability to comprehend graph data, which impedes their potential for personalized adaptation.